Door-to-Door Peddling & Soliciting in Howard County

 - When considering an offer, don’t feel pressured to make a decision to purchase on the spot.
 Before making any major purchase, research the company and ask for references.
 Beware of any offer that sounds too good to be true and assume that any offer that is made on a “now or never” basis is fraudulent.

 - When solicited by a charity or other non-profit organization, don’t give money on the spot.
 Request written information so that you can verify the legitimacy of the organization before donating money.
-Contact the Maryland Secretary of State at 800-825-4510 to verify that the caller is authorized to do fundraising.
+Contact the Maryland Secretary of State at 800-825-4510 to verify that the exact name of the charity is authorized to do fundraising.

-- Be especially wary of home improvement contractors who come to your home claiming that they are “doing work in your neighborhood.”
-Such “traveling” contractors often do not have valid home improvement licenses, or County IDs.
+- Be especially wary of home improvement contractors who come to your home claiming that they are “doing work in your neighborhood” with "leftover materials."
+Such contractors often do not have valid home improvement licenses, or County IDs.

 - If you decide to make a purchase that requires a contract, read the contract thoroughly before signing.
 Make sure that any statements, claims or promises made verbally are included in the written contract.

-- Also make sure the contract contains a notice about your 3-day right to cancel under the Maryland Door to Door Sales Act, and a cancellation form you can use if you decide to cancel.
+- Also make sure the contract contains a notice about your 3-5-7 day right to cancel under the Maryland Door to Door Sales Act, and a cancellation form you can use if you decide to cancel.

 - If for any reason you feel threatened or are not able to get the salesperson to leave, call 911 for police assistance.